 - 1 medium sweet potato, peeled and cut into cubes about 3 cups

 - 2 Tbsp of olive oil plus more for drizzling and garnish

-- 1 whole onion peeled and cut into chunks
+- 1 whole onion diced

 - 2 whole star anise

 - 2 cinnamon sticks or about a tsp ground